rehemafaith/data-visualization/README.md

-#Data Visualization
+# Data Visualization

-##By: Rehema Faith
+## By: Rehema Faith

-##Description
+## Description

-###This is a visualization that plots the World's Coffee Production over time.The units are in tonnes, and the y-axis should be scaled to in millions of tonnes for readability.
-The data was obtained from USDA PS&D
+### This is a visualization that plots the World's Coffee Production over time.The units are in tonnes, and the y-axis should be scaled to in millions of tonnes for readability.The data was obtained from USDA PS&D

-##Technologies used
+## Technologies used

-*HTML5

-*Highcharts
+* HTML5

+* Highcharts

-##Known Bugs
+## Known Bugs

-*None

-##License
+* None

+## License